 - Evaluate your findings and determine whether to continue or pivot.

 Then, go back to the beginning and repeat the process as you build your product.
-The most significant advantage of this method is that it reduces the risk and cost of developing items or services that no one wants, allowing you to “focus” on something that people would love.
+The most significant advantage of the Lean Startup method is that it reduces the risk and cost of developing items or services that no one wants, allowing you to “focus” on something that people would love.
 David Gousset.

-When you want to launch, improve a service or a good, the following reading will be useful:
+When you want to launch or improve a service or a good, the following reading will be useful: